XWangLabTHU/cfDNApipe/README.md

 In fact, there are still some other challenges such as PCR amplification and sequencing error which could lead to false positive results in cfDNA WGS data.
 Thus, whole-genome sequencing may not be the most suitable way to detect disease-related somatic mutations.
 For a reliable clinical usage, panel- or UMI-based strategies are more preferred.
 The aim that we integrated mutation detection functions into cfDNApipe is to provide information contained in cfDNA as much as possible to help users grasp the mutation landscape as well as discover possible somatic mutation.

-In conclusion, combined with the simulation results and [previous studies](https://www.nature.com/articles/s41598-020-63102-8), we recommend **at least 15X sequencing depth (average concordance rate 0.441 across all simulation samples)** for preliminary detection, and higher depths are welcome for more accurate detection.
+In conclusion, combined with the simulation results and [Mauger, *et al.*](https://www.nature.com/articles/s41598-020-63102-8), we recommend **at least 15X sequencing depth (average concordance rate 0.441 across all simulation samples)** for preliminary detection, and higher depths are welcome for more accurate detection.

 <font color=green>CNV detection</font> in low coverage data is also challenging.
 We performed the same simulation as mutation detection.The similar simulation about CNV can be found [here](https://github.com/XWangLabTHU/cfDNApipe/tree/master/demo/functional_test/CNV_simulation).